MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagimplicitconversionprohibited-canonical-property.md

 ## Remarks

-If this property is TRUE, the messaging system must not perform any content conversion on the message unless it is explicitly requested on a per-recipient basis with the **PR_EXPLICIT_CONVERSION** ( [PidTagExplicitConversion](pidtagexplicitconversion-canonical-property.md)) property.
+If this property is TRUE, the messaging system must not perform any content conversion on the message unless it is explicitly requested on a per-recipient basis with the **PR_EXPLICIT_CONVERSION** ([PidTagExplicitConversion](pidtagexplicitconversion-canonical-property.md)) property.

-## Related Resources
+## Related resources

-### Header Files
+### Header files

 Mapidefs.h